 - Stripe’s official libraries connect to Stripe’s servers over TLS and verify TLS certificates on each connection

-We regularly audit the details of our implementation: the certificates we serve, the certificate authorities we use, and the ciphers we support.
-We use HSTS to ensure browsers interact with Stripe only over HTTPS.
+We regularly audit the details of our implementation, including the certificates we serve, the certificate authorities we use, and the ciphers we support.
+We use HSTS to ensure that browsers interact with Stripe only over HTTPS.
 Stripe is also on the HSTS preloaded lists for both Google Chrome and Mozilla Firefox.

 Encryption of sensitive data and communication

-All card numbers are encrypted on disk with AES-256.
+All card numbers are encrypted at rest with AES-256.
 Decryption keys are stored on separate machines.
-None of Stripe’s internal servers and daemons are able to obtain plaintext card numbers; instead, they can just request that cards be sent to a service provider on a static whitelist.
-Stripe’s infrastructure for storing, decrypting, and transmitting card numbers runs in separate hosting infrastructure, and doesn’t share any credentials with Stripe’s primary services (API, website, etc.).
+None of Stripe’s internal servers and daemons can obtain plaintext card numbers but can request that cards are sent to a service provider on a static allowlist.
+Stripe’s infrastructure for storing, decrypting, and transmitting card numbers runs in a separate hosting environment, and doesn’t share any credentials with Stripe’s primary services (API, website, and so on).

 Vulnerability disclosure and reward program